Born in the U.S.A. (song)

 "Born in the U.S.A." is a song written and performed by American singer-songwriter Bruce Springsteen and released in 1984 on the album of the same name as its opening track.
 One of Springsteen's best-known songs, it was ranked 275th on Rolling Stone's list of "The 500 Greatest Songs of All Time", and in 2001, the RIAA's Songs of the Century placed the song 59th (out of 365).
-The song's "anthemic chorus contrasted with the verses' desperate narrative" portrays a disillusioned Vietnam veteran's alienation after the war.
+The song's "anthemic chorus contrasted with the verses' desperate narrative" portrays a Vietnam veteran's alienation after the war.

 Recording history

 This song was written in 1981 as the title song for a film that Paul Schrader was contemplating making and in which Springsteen was considering starring (Light of Day starring Michael J. Fox).
 Springsteen thanks Schrader in the liner notes of the album Born in the U.S.A.

 Casual home demos were made later that year, following the completion of The River Tour.
 A more formal solo acoustic guitar demo was made on January 3, 1982, at Springsteen's home in Colts Neck, New Jersey during the long session that constituted most of the Nebraska album released later that year.
 Acoustic versions of several other songs that eventually appeared on the Born in the U.S.A. album were also on this demo, including "Child Bride" (an early version of "Working on the Highway") and "Downbound Train".
 However, Springsteen's manager/producer Jon Landau and others felt that the song did not have the right melody or music to match the lyrics, and also did not fit in well with the rest of the nascent Nebraska material.
 As a result, the song was shelved, although the recording later surfaced in the late 1990s on the Tracks and 18 Tracks outtake collections.

 Full E Street Band versions were recorded during the Electric Nebraska sessions, with the Born in the U.S.A. album take 4 completed on April 27, 1982, at Power Station studios.
-Much of the arrangement was made up on the spot, including Roy Bittan's opening synthesizer riff and what producer Chuck Plotkin nicknamed Max Weinberg's "exploding drums".
+Much of the arrangement was made up on the spot, including Roy Bittan's opening synthesizer riff (which was played on a Yamaha CS-80) and what producer Chuck Plotkin nicknamed Max Weinberg's "exploding drums".
 The famous snare drum sound on this record, notable for its gated reverb, was obtained by engineer Toby Scott running the top snare microphone through a broken reverb plate with a fixed four-second decay and into a Kepex noise gate.
 This is the version that appeared on the Born in the U.S.A. album, a full two years later.
 The studio recording also originally ended with a lengthy jam session, which was later edited for the song's commercial release.